Light client

 A light client can be used to query data from Electroneum and submit transactions, acting as a locally-hosted Electroneum wallet.
 However they have different security guarantees than full nodes.
 Because they don't keep local copies of the Electroneum state, light nodes can't validate the blocks in the same way as the full nodes.
 Instead they fetch block headers by requesting them from full nodes.

-Running a light server
+### Running a light server <a href="#running-light-server" id="running-light-server"></a>

 Full node operators that choose to enable light serving altruistically enable other users to run light clients.
 This is good for Electroneum because it makes it easier for a wider population of users to interact with Electroneum.
 However, there is naturally a limit to how much resource a node operator is able and willing to dedicate to serving light clients.
 Therefore, the command that enables light serving requires arguments that define the upper bound on resource allocation.
-The value given is in percent of a processing thread, for example --light.serve 300 enables light-serving and dedicates three processing threads to it.
+The value given is in percent of a processing thread, for example `--light.serve 300` enables light-serving and dedicates three processing threads to it.

 Etn-sc unindex older transactions to save disk space.
 Indexing is required for looking up transactions in Etn-sc's database.
 Therefore, unindexing limits the data that can be requested by light clients.
-This unindexing can be disabled by adding --tx.txlookuplimit 0 to make the maximum data available to light clients.
+This unindexing can be disabled by adding `--tx.txlookuplimit 0` to make the maximum data available to light clients.

 The whole command for starting Etn-sc with a light server could look as follows: